-In this test, the de-fuzzified value greater than 7 is accepted, and any index with a score less than 7 is rejected (Wu and Fang, 2011).
-It should be noted that 75 indicators had an average value of less than 7 and were therefore removed from the table, and 179 indicators were approved.
+In this test, the de-fuzzified value greater than 7 is accepted, and any index with a score less than 7 is rejected (Cheng and Lin, 2002; Hsu et al., 2010).
+It should be noted that 75 indicators had an average value of less than 7 and were therefore removed from Table 5, and 179 indicators were approved.
 Figure 5 shows the 13 main indicators for ranking the important indicators for assessing the credibility of financial reports.